PixelsCamp/docs/N00BS.md

 ## Other tips

-With the plethora of laptops, tablets and phones available, it’s easy to get things mixed up like the chargers.
+With the plethora of laptops, tablets, and phones available, it’s easy to get things mixed up like the chargers.
 Get a sticker or a label with your name on the charger so it’s not mixed up with others.

 It’s fine to leave your stuff unattended but please lock your machine, people are...
 Mischievous to say the least.

-If you left your gear charging while you go somewhere, be prepare for it being disconnected upon your return.
+If you left your gear charging while you go somewhere, be prepared for it being disconnected upon your return.
 Power sockets are scarce and “emergency charges happen”.

 Headphones are your friends.
 Especially when you need mood music for coding.
-And remember not everyone wants to listen to your korean dubstep so avoid listening from the laptop speakers (unless this is project related).
+And remember not everyone wants to listen to your Korean dubstep so avoid listening from the laptop speakers (unless this is project related).

 If you have problems concentrating, you might also use ear mufflers to reduce noise.
 Keep the venue clean.
 As tempting as it is to bring three pizza boxes to your project table, avoid cluttering the tables with garbage.
 There will be trash cans nearby emptied regularly.
 And if those trash cans aren’t emptied fast enough, talk with someone from STAFF.

-As a newcomer you’ll be introduced to a years old culture of memes, gimmicks and references you may not get at first.
+As a newcomer, you’ll be introduced to a years old culture of memes, gimmicks, and references you may not get at first.
 You may hear about the Soft Kitty serenade.
 You may be introduced to the #softwood hashtag.
 You may hear about the Lobsters team.
 You may see an old cardboard mask of Celso’s face.
 Don’t worry, you’ll catch on (eventually).

 ## Meeting people

 It’s fine to approach someone to ask something or just to say hi.
 Be aware most people may be working on a project and time can be limited.
-From experience people are nice to each other, be nice too.
+From experience, people are nice to each other, be nice too.

 Remember, you were accepted to the event, you can speak to the organizers, just don’t be pushy and use DEODORANT.